 Always choose products that meet or exceed Consumer Product Safety Commission (CPSC) standards.

-Path to better safety
+Path to improved safety

 Choose a firm mattress that fits snugly in the crib to avoid gaps.
 Soft mattresses may play a role in sudden infant death syndrome (SIDS).
 SIDS is the sudden and unexplained reason a baby under the age of 1 dies in its sleep.
 The top of the mattress should be 26 inches from the top of the crib rail.